Financial Wellbeing

 By Federal law, you are also entitled to a free credit report if:

-- You have been denied credit, insurance, or employment because of your credit report, and contact the agency for a copy of your report within 60 days of receiving a denial notice.
+- You have been denied credit, insurance, or employment because of your credit report, and you should contact the agency for a copy of your report within 60 days of receiving a denial notice.

-- You are unemployed and plan to look for a job within 60 days.
+- You are currently unemployed and plan to seek employment within the next 60 days.

 - You receive government assistance.